xp3i4/linear/README.md

 |   11 | QUAL  | ASCII of Phred-scaled base QUALity+33     | Yes       |
 |   12 | TAG   | Optional tags                             | Changed   |

-- 6th column of cigar is to denote a region in the alignment matrix.
+- 6th column of cigar is changed in the SAM/BAM of map.
+Standard cigar of denotes the alignment of bases, while cigar of map here extends segments in the alignment matrix to region.
+Specially, cigar of map in Linear is in the format of 'MG', where 'M' is allowed to be 'X' and '=' of standard cigar while 'G' is allowed to be 'I' and 'D' of standard cigar.
+An example of '200=80D' with the corresponding region is shown in the following figure, where the green region is the region of the cigar, where the alignment is supposed to be.
 <img src="images/cigar_apx_map.png" alt="drawing" width="300"/>

 - 10th column of SEQ is inferred according to the reference and the 4,6th column rather than segment of read.
 For cigar operation '=', the corresponding base from the reference rather than the read is inserted into the SEQ.
 Thus the operation of '=' in result of mapping doesn't necessarily mean the read is identical to the reference at the level of base pairs.